Whirlpool Cabrio Washer Repair Guide

 The water level sensor is actually a part of the washing machine's control board but because it has a very important purpose I will treat it like a separate part in this troubleshooting guide.
 The pressure sensor monitors water levels through a small clear tube that is attached to the bottom of the washer's outer washtub.

-As the water level rises, air pressure inside the "pressure transducer" tube increases because of the water's weight.
-When the desired water level is reached, the pressure transducer inside the washing machine's control board cuts electricity to the water valves and turns on the recirculation pump, for the wash portion of the cycle.
-Any pinching or holes in this pressure tube and the pressure sensor will not be able to detect the washing machine's water level.
+As the water level rises, air pressure inside the Cabrio's pressure switch tube increases because of the water's weight.
+When the desired water level is reached, the pressure switch inside the Cabrio washer's control board cuts electricity to the water valves and turns on the recirculation pump, for the wash portion of the cycle.
+Any pinching or holes in this pressure tube and the pressure sensor will not be able to detect the Cabrio's water level.
 This will cause the washer to stop and display an error code such as LF, which means "Long Fill" or other error codes.
 You can also calibrate the water level sensor through the manual diagnostic mode.

 Back to Top